Birch Lane: History

 Birch Lane's biggest day was 16 February 1924 when 10,807 saw the first round Challenge Cup match with Dewsbury.
 The ground was unable to handle crowds of this size though and the wooden fencing around the pitch gave way.
 Later that year, a new embankment at the Cross Street end increased the capacity to 15,000, but Northern still chose to play major games at Valley Parade, home of Bradford City AFC.
 This included a match against the touring Australians.

 The open stand was finally covered in January 1929, by which time Northern had agreed to move back to Greenfield, only for the move to fall through due to Northern's precarious finances.
 A move eventually came in June 1933, when Northern signed a lease with Bradford Council for the site that was to become Odsal Stadium, the biggest ground in England outside Wembley, still the club's home to this day.
 This move has been credited with keeping Bradford Northern in business.
 During their stay at the ground, Northern had only been kept going through 'mile of penny' schemes, bazaars and subscriptions.
 Birch Lane at that time, with "its little stand, its surround of rusty galvanised iron pipe, its insecure unvertical posts and its similarity to a hen-run" did little to enhance the club's status.
 Northern lost their last game at the ground 7–8 to St. Helens Recs on 7 April 1934, Tom Winnard scoring the last points at the ground.
 Bradford Northern Rugby League Football Club had played at Birch Lane for 26 years from 1908 to 1934.

 Birch Lane continued to be used for amateur rugby league for a number of years until eventually it was sold for development.
 Today, while the adjacent cricket ground remains, the former rugby ground is covered by housing and part of Ryan Street School.
 A stanchion from the stand could still be found in a neighbouring back garden as late as 1992.

 Rugby League Tour Matches

-Other than Bradford Northern club games, Birch Lane also saw Bradford play host to international touring teams from Australia (sometimes playing as Australasia), New Zealand from 1921–1933.
+Other than Bradford Northern club games, Birch Lane also saw Bradford play host to international touring teams from Australia (sometimes playing as Australasia), New Zealand from 1921 to 1933.